fynv/FeiRays/README.md

 Building the project is simple.

-[Volk](https://github.com/zeux/volk.git) and [Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers.git) are included as submodules, so it should be fine to build without Vulkan SDK, and the resulted executables should be adaptive to different Vulkan versions.
+[Volk](https://github.com/zeux/volk.git) and [Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers.git) are included as submodules, so it should be fine to build without Vulkan SDK.
 But be sure to have a driver that supports Vulkan 1.2.
-Nvidia users should use one from [https://developer.nvidia.com/vulkan-driver](https://developer.nvidia.com/vulkan-driver).
+Nvidia users should use one of the "beta" drivers from [https://developer.nvidia.com/vulkan-driver](https://developer.nvidia.com/vulkan-driver).

 * Clone the repo and update the submodules
 * Use CMake to generate a VS solution at FeiRays/build.